-- a) Causes for Termination: Absences exceeding 10% of the Program.
-Disrespecting the instructor and the staff, use of abusive language, cheating on an examination, possession of weapons, possession of alcohol/drugs, any interference with the function or activities of the school, disrupting the peace and order of the school such a fighting/quarreling/arguing. - b) Causes for Counseling: - 1) Attendance: one (1) absence (equivalent to 3 tardies) = verbal counseling by the instructor. two (2) absences (equivalent to 6 tardies) = written counseling by the instructor.
-Three (3) absences (equivalent to 9 tardies) = counseling with the director and instructor, and student is at risk of removal from the course. - 2) Academic: Late homework and a GPA below 70%.
-Homework is considered late if it is submitted in excess of one week from due date.
-If a student scores below 70% on Quiz or Unit Test, the student may have one chance to re-take the exam to bring the score to 70%: - i.
-1st counseling -academic GPA below 70% in any subject = verbal counseling by the instructor. - ii.
-2^{nd} counseling - if student is on academic probation due to unsatisfactory progress = written counseling by the instructor. - iii.
-3rd counseling - if a student is on academic probation for more than one grading period = written counseling and student at is at risk of removal from the program.
+a) Causes for Termination: Absences exceeding 10% of the Program.
+Disrespecting the instructor and the staff, use of abusive language, cheating on an examination, possession of weapons, possession of alcohol/drugs, any interference with the function or activities of the school, disrupting the peace and order of the school such a fighting/quarreling/arguing.

+b) Causes for Counseling:

+- 1) Attendance: one (1) absence (equivalent to 3 tardies) = verbal counseling by the instructor. two (2) absences (equivalent to 6 tardies) = written counseling by the instructor.
+Three (3) absences (equivalent to 9 tardies) = counseling with the director and instructor. and student is at risk of removal from the course. - 2) Academic: Late homework and a GPA below 70%.
+Homework is considered late if it is submitted more than one week from the due date.
+If a student scores below 70% on Quiz or Unit Test, the student may have one chance to re-take the exam to bring the score to 70%: - 1st counseling -academic GPA below 70% in any subject = verbal counseling by the i. instructor. - 2nd counseling if student is on academic probation due to unsatisfactory progress = ii. written counseling by the instructor. - 3rd counseling if a student is on academic probation for more than one grading iii. period = written counseling and student at is at risk of removal from the program.